What Is a Mid Engine Car?

 Conclusion

-What exactly is a mid-engine car, then?
-Honestly, it sounds more relaxed than it really is.
-The phrase can mean all sorts of things, but it just means that the engine is mounted in between the driver and passengers.
+The phrase can mean many things, but it just means that the engine is mounted between the driver and passengers.

-Now those who aren’t substantial car fans think this may sound like boring cars and nothing special.
+Those who aren’t substantial car fans think this may sound like boring cars and nothing special.

 However, some people want something different, so they started moving their engines to the middle to give better weight distribution because some things aren’t about how much power you have but how you use it.